Waste Management Adelaide 🚮 – Commercial Waste Services!

 In this instance, the customer could expect a cost increase of c. $23.40 per bin collected or an annual cost impact of $3,650.
 This is just due to the increase between 30 June 2016 and 1 Jan 2020.
 Of course, there will likely be other increases in that time due to CPI and other cost inputs.

 What steps can a business take to minimise the cost impact?

 Steps that Waster would suggest to small and medium include starting by drawing up a waste management plan.
-Once you have a plan in place you can pursue efforts to optimise your selection of wheelie bin sizes and boosting efforts to increase recycling waste.
+Once you have a plan in place you can pursue efforts to optimise your selection of wheelie bin sizes and boost efforts to increase recycling waste.

 We have written articles in recent months covering opportunities to boost recycling and hence avoid the waste levy impact.
 I suppose this is what the State Government is aiming to achieve after all!

 You can look at our articles to give you recycling and cost-reducing ideas under organic waste solutions, grease trap cleaning, commingled recycling or free cardboard recycling.
 You may even be able to achieve government rebates for recycling in certain areas.